bryonbaker/rhai-redis-demo/doc/demo-script.md

 You will need a separate command ine environment for each cluster.
 **TODO: Update the instructions on setting up the isolated environments.**

+This demonstration leverages the terrific work of the Skupper project (https://skupper.io).

 ## Story Arc